Faith. Service. Law.

 Why Ephesus Still Matters

-For all the political chaos, Ephesus fixed the grammar by which Christians still speak of Jesus.
+For all the political chaos, Ephesus locked in the single-subject grammar by which Christians still speak of Jesus.
 Every subsequent ecumenical council presupposes its single-subject Christology.
 Chalcedon’s “two natures in one person” only works because Ephesus first locked in that the person is the Word himself.
 Constantinople II’s condemnation of the Three Chapters and its acceptance of the cry that “one of the Trinity suffered in the flesh” is only coherent because Ephesus’s Twelfth Anathema had already taught the Church to say that very thing.
 Constantinople III’s later definition of two wills in Christ, and Nicaea II’s defense of icons as images of the incarnate Word, both depend on the same single subject Ephesus defended.

 The Marian title Theotokos — which in 428 was a devotional habit under attack — has since become the dogmatic floor of Marian theology in every apostolic communion that accepts the council, and the liturgical backbone of Byzantine, Coptic, Latin, and Armenian hymnography.
 (If you want to think about what this does and does not entail for Marian devotion itself, I’ve written more on that here.)